edplato/expensus/contributing.md

 Config files for these are provided, be sure to install any necessary plugins for your editors

+## Imports

+Group by source.
+First group is third-party libraries.
+Second group is local modules.
+Third group is config or require-to-execute files.

 ## Git Workflow

 * Branch for feature work, typically don't commit directly to master